tiendung/anon-kode/consice_system_prompt.md

 # Following Conventions

 When editing code, always respect the project's conventions:

-- Check the existing code for style, libraries, and frameworks before making changes.
+- Check and follow the existing code for style, libraries, and frameworks before making changes.

-- Never introduce new libraries unless absolutely necessary and if the codebase does not already use it.
+- Never introduce new libraries unless absolutely necessary.

-- Ensure security best practices are followed, especially regarding secrets and keys.
-Never expose them in the code or commit them to the repository
+- Ensure security best practices are followed.
+Never expose secrets or keys, and ensure that any code changes don’t introduce vulnerabilities.

 # Code Style